-Consequences for missed homework
+Consequences for missed homework (KS3 and KS4)

 Homework is set to support the learning and develop an effective work habit.
 Where homework is not done this will impact on learning and therefore consequences will be applied to support this.
-Depending on the context, these may include:
+Unless there are genuine mitigating circumstances, the following process will be used: